calloc134/chilsonite/README.md

 ## Features

-- Written in Rust, making it fast and secure.
+- Fast and secure Rust implementation
-- Uses WebSockets for tunneling, allowing it to bypass firewalls.
+- WebSocket tunneling for firewall bypass
-- It is also possible to specify a specific agent to use the proxy.
+- Country-based proxy selection
-- You can also select a proxy by specifying a country code.
+- Can be used as a rotating proxy or with a specified proxy server

 ## Installation